Observational Evidence for Primordial Black Holes: A Positivist Perspective: Evidence from Dark Matter and Unified Model

 The above analysis can be extended to the case in which WIMPs do not provide most of the dark matter~\cite{Carr:2020mqm}.
-Figure~\ref{fig:fPBHWIMP} shows the results, with the values of $f_{\chi}$ being indicated by the coloured scale as a function of $M$ and $m_{\chi}$.
+The right panel of Fig.~\ref{fig:fPBHWIMP} shows the results, with the values of $f_{\chi}$ being indicated by the coloured scale as a function of $M$ and $m_{\chi}$.
 This shows the maximum WIMP density if most of the dark matter comprises PBHs of a certain mass and complements the constraints on the PBH density if most of the dark matter comprises WIMPs with a certain mass and annihilation cross-section.
-Figure~\ref{fig:fPBHWIMP} can also be applied in the latter case, with all the constraints weakening as $f_{\chi}^{-1.7}$.
+The left panel of Fig.~\ref{fig:fPBHWIMP} can also be applied in the latter case, with all the constraints weakening as $f_{\chi}^{-1.7}$.
 The important point is that even a small value of $\fPBH$ may imply a strong upper limit on $f_{\chi}$.

-If $\MPBH \gtrsim 10^{-11}\,\Msun$ and $m_{\chi} \lesssim 100\.$GeV, both the WIMP and PBH fractions are $\Ocal( 10\% )$.
+If $M \gtrsim 10^{-11}\.\Msun$ and $m_{\chi} \gtrsim 100\.$GeV, both the WIMP and PBH fractions are at most $\Ocal( 10\% )$.
 Since neither of them can provide all the dark matter, this motivates a consideration of the situation with $\fPBH + f_{\chi} \ll 1$, which requires a {\it third} dark matter candidate.
 Particles which are not produced through the mechanisms discussed above or which avoid annihilation include axion-like particles~\cite{Abbott:1982af, Dine:1982ah, Preskill:1982cy}, sterile neutrinos~\cite{Dodelson:1993je, Shi:1998km}, ultra-light or ``fuzzy'' dark matter~\cite{Hu:2000ke, Schive:2014dra}.
 The latter is interesting because of its potential interplay with stupendously large black holes~\cite{Carr:2020erq}.
 If light bosonic fields exist in nature, they could accumulate around rotating SMBHs and form a condensate, leading to superradiant instabilities~\cite{Press:1972zz}.
-As shown in Ref.~\cite{Carr:2020erq}, this leads to strong constraints on the mass $m_{\phi}$ of such a hypothetical boson (see Fig.~\ref{fig:BHboson}).
+As shown in Fig.~\ref{fig:BHboson}, which is taken from Ref.~\cite{Carr:2020erq}, this leads to strong constraints on the mass $m_{\phi}$ of such a hypothetical boson.